 Works that are cited under the image don’t need an additional reference in the works cited page.

 Step 3: Works Cited

 There is some vitally important information that you need to include about images.
 It doesn’t matter if they are scanned or online.
-The important information is the same, but it might come in a different order.
+The important information to cite the picture is the same, but it might come in a different order for your MLA works cited entry.
 If available, you will need: